sdr-enthusiasts/plane-alert-db/README.md

 Any other idea's welcome.

+# Disclaimer, excuses and dodges

+This is not intented to be a definitive list, especially when it comes to aircraft models.
+Where the same model of aircraft is made by several manufacturers I wont always have the correct one.
+If you thought it was a Beechcraft King Air 200 and actual it was a Textron Super King Air B200GT IO won't be losing any sleep.
+There are other data sources (see below) if you want absolute accuracy.

 # Data Sources

 This data has been gathered from far too many sources to mention, but some sites have been *really* useful.